Ethan Brosh: Career

-Ethan released his second solo instrumental album on March 4, 2014, through Carmine Appice's Rocker Records.
+Brosh released his second solo instrumental album on March 4, 2014, through Carmine Appice's Rocker Records.
 The album was mixed by world class producer Max Norman who came out of retirement for this project after almost 20 years away from the music industry.
 The album was mastered by mastering engineer Bob Ludwig at Gateway Mastering in Portland, Maine, and has an appearance by bass player David Ellefson of Megadeth.
 The album artwork is an original painting done by artist Joe Petagno.

 After getting to know Carmine Appice, Brosh joined Carmine and his brother Vinnie Appice as the guitar player of their show Drum Wars.
 Later on in 2014 a live album called Drum Wars Live! was released with Brosh being the guitar player on it.
 Also during the years 2014 and 2015 The Ethan Brosh Band went on a couple of tours supporting another one of Brosh's guitar heroes in Jake E. Lee with his new band Red Dragon Cartel.

 In the summer of 2015 Brosh played guitar in one of his favorite bands Steelheart as they performed at the Pentaport rock festival in South Korea opening for the Scorpions.
 Brosh provided guitar tracks on Stryper front man Michael Sweet's 2016 solo album One Sided War.
 Two Michael Sweet music videos featuring Brosh were made: one for the song "Bizarre" and the other for the song "Creator".

 In 2017, the Ethan Brosh Band got back on the road for more tour dates as the direct support act for guitar player Uli Jon Roth.

-In February 2018, Ethan released his third studio instrumental album, Conspiracy, again featuring Max Norman (mixing engineer), mastered by Brad Blackwood, and artwork by Derek Riggs.
+In February 2018, Brosh released his third studio instrumental album, Conspiracy, again featuring mixing engineer Max Norman, with mastering by Brad Blackwood and artwork by Derek Riggs.
 It also features a guest appearance by Steel Panther guitarist Satchel on the song "Tomb of the Gods", which is also the first video from the album.
 The guest solo by Satchel can be heard on the album version.
 The video was created by Enver Perez.